pitchmuc/launchpy/docs/cli.md

 launchpy> get_extensions -s True
 ```

-#### load_extension
+#### load_synchronizer
-Load a the synchronizer layer, allowing you to manage and synchronize properties with rules and data elements.\
+Load the synchronizer layer, allowing you to manage and synchronize properties with extensions, rules and data elements.\
 Arguments:
 `base_name`: Name of the Launch Property to use as base.
 `-t`, `--targets`: list of target property names for synchronization.
 This is a required parameter.